 How to Talk to Normal People

 Shawn teaches scientists and engineers strategies for engaging the lay public about complex science topics and overcoming antiscience in the community.
 He will provide training to scientists, nonprofits, NGOs, government agencies, universities and companies in handling the media, crafting messages, and communicating science-based topics to the general public.
 Hands-on workshop covers media training in front of a live camera, how to handle a call from a reporter, what a message box is and how to use it, and dozens of other tools to become a skilled communicator in today's interactive and entertainment-driven news media environment.

-Shawn tells what he learned on the presidential campaign trail about the news media and their approach to story, and how that differs from the approaches of scientists and lawmakers, producing humorous but also very serious consequences that are placing American democracy at risk.
-Perfect for general audiences and journalists.
+Did you know that most journalists believe that "there is no such thing as objectivity?"
+And yet we live in a time when the objective information generated by science is have a larger and larger input into nearly every policy decision our governments make.
+Shawn tells what he learned on the presidential campaign trail about the postmodern news media and their approach to story, and how that differs from the approaches of scientists and lawmakers, producing humorous but also very serious consequences that are placing American democracy at risk.
+Perfect for general audiences and - especially - for journalists.

 Let's Have a Science Debate!

 Shawn gives workshops to science advocates, scientists, news media and civic-minded individuals and organizations to teach them about the critical need for non-partisan political debates that focus on today's major science challenges, and how to hold a successful science debates at the senatorial, congressional, gubernatorial, and parliamentary level.